 People who want to attain the benefits without any reductions have to wait until their full retirement age.
 However, there is a limitation to this.
 If you have a child who is less than 16 years and is disabled then you will get the complete payments without any reductions.

 This is known as a child in care advantage program that you can apply and receive before 62 years.
 However, this will be reduced as per the family limits specified by the Social Security Administration.

 Yes, if your husband is disabled, you could get benefits.
 If, for example, your husband is getting Social Security Disability Insurance (SSDI), then you are eligible to draw the benefits on some conditions.

 One of the requirements that you must meet is that you must have been married for at least 1 year and that your husband is 62 years or older.
 The second requirement is that your husband must have been caring for your child who is less than 16 years of age or is experiencing any disability.

 The maximum amount that a family of a disabled worker can attain varies from 150% to 180% of the advantages the worker is getting.
 The Social Security Administration (SSA) will determine all the medical conditions of the worker and will do careful screening whether the worker is suffering from an extreme disability or not.

 If the worker is suffering from a serious disability, then the Social Security Disability will be automatically given.
 You will have to wait nearly 5 months after which you will be getting the benefits after they are approved by Social Security.

-If your Spouse’s disability benefits have been approved and you want to know how to attain them then seek guidance from a Disability Attorney.
+If your Spouse’s disability benefits have been approved and you want to know how to attain them then seek guidance from a Social Security Disability Lawyer.

 Monday : 9am–5pm